osisoft/AVEVA-Adapter/shared-content/configuration/egress-endpoints/prepare-egress-destinations.md

     - The account used in an egress configuration needs permissions to create AF elements, element templates, and PI points.
 2. Configure PI Web API to use *Basic* authentication.

- For complete steps, as well as best practices and recommendations, see the [PI Web API User Guide](https://docs.osisoft.com/bundle/pi-web-api/page/pi-web-api.html) on Live Library.
+ For complete steps, as well as best practices and recommendations, see the [PI Web API User Guide](https://docs.osisoft.com/bundle/pi-web-api/page/pi-web-api.html).

 **Note:**  The certificate used by PI Web API must be trusted by the device running the adapter, otherwise the egress configuration *ValidateEndpointCertificate* property needs to be set to false (this can be the case with a **self-signed certificate** but should only be used for testing purposes).